lame-impala/snipper/README.md

-# snipper
+# Snipper
 ### A polygon clipping library in Rust
 Snipper performs common boolean operations with polygons: union, intersection, xor, difference.
-There are no assumptions about how the polygon should be formed: complex polygons with holes or self-intersection polygons will do.
+There are no assumptions about how the polygon should be formed: complex polygons with holes or self-intersecting polygons will do.
 It differs from similar libraries in that it only uses integer coordinates in the API as well as internally.
 Algorithm used here is the classic Bentley-Ottmann modified to work with integer coordinates.

 #### Performance
-Compared with similar Rust library [rust-geo-booleanop](https://github.com/21re/rust-geo-booleanop), this one comes out slow.
-In benchmarks using from 10 up to 10000 edges, Snipper proved increasingly slower by factor of 4 to 10.
-The troubling part is that it means asymptotic complexity of the implementation is not quite right.
-This is probably to great extend due to the fact that BTreeMap is used internally to implement scope.
+Compared to a similar Rust library [rust-geo-booleanop](https://github.com/21re/rust-geo-booleanop), this one comes out slow.
+In benchmarks intersecting from 10 up to 10000 edges, Snipper proved increasingly slower by a factor of 4 to 10.
+This means asymptotic complexity of the implementation is not quite right.
+Most probably this is to a great extent due to the fact that BTreeMap is used internally to implement scope.
 As scope is recreated at each stop, this adds some complexity over the inherent complexity of Bentley-Ottmann algorithm.
 Some future version may address this problem.

 #### Purpose
 The library evolved from what was originally an educational project and its performance at the current stage is not on par with existing professional libraries.
 Nevertheless I consider it to be an interesting catalogue of Rust specific solutions and techniques that may be inspirational for some users.